machal/cssmine-content/css3-jednotky.md

 -   `vmin` – stands for „viewport minimum“ – represents the shortest dimension (`1vw` or `1vh`)

--   `vmax` – zkratka pro „viewport maximum“ – represents the longest dimension (`1vw` or `1vh`)
+-   `vmax` – stands for „viewport maximum“ – represents the longest dimension (`1vw` or `1vh`)

 ### Practical Example

-Unlike percentage, viewport units do not relate to the size of a direct parent, but to the width and heigth of the browser window instead.
-We can literally do magic which was once possible just using CSS hacks or Javascript.
+Unlike percentage, viewport units do not relate to the size of a direct parent, but to the width and height of the browser window instead.
+We can literally do magic that was once possible just by using CSS hacks or Javascript.

 Let's show it on a simple example - stretching the height of a layout to the full height of the browser window: